dkolpakov2/kc-ldap-integration/README.md

 }

 #### Login to the correct realm with admin privileges
-If you have an admin user in my-realm-dev:
+>> Prerequisite: admin user in my-realm-dev exists:
+### This user must have the realm-admin role inside the realm-management client of my-realm-dev.
+### We assign it in the Admin Console:
+  my-realm-dev →
+          Clients →
+              realm-management → Roles → realm-admin → Assign to admin user.

-bash
+>> bash
-Copy
-Edit
 ./kcadm.sh config credentials \
   --server http://localhost:8080 \
   --realm my-realm-dev \
   --user my-admin-user \
   --password 'my-password'
-This user must have the realm-admin role inside the realm-management client of my-realm-dev.
-You can assign it in the Admin Console: my-realm-dev → Clients → realm-management → Roles → realm-admin → Assign to your admin user.

 =====================================================
-Option 2: Pass as script argument
+## Select ENV: Pass as script argument

 #!/bin/bash
 MODE="$1"